jayk-gupta/Code-Nexus/README.md

 # The Code Nexus
 The Code Nexus is a curated list of beginner-friendly open source projects that are suitable for people who are new to open source development.
 The goal of this project is to provide an easy way for beginners to find open source projects that are welcoming and supportive of new contributors.

+## ⚠️ Warning: This repository is currently under development ⚠️

+Please note that this repository is not yet ready.It is still being actively developed and may contain bugs, incomplete features, or other issues.

 ## Introduction